Become a member

 Given the very low earnings of authors (average of $18,200 per year), even a small disruption to income may mean the permanent loss of many professional writers, resulting in a contraction of authentic Australian voices, of unique Australian perspective and a future skills gap.

 We support the development of new technology, but this development must be done ethically.
-The ASA position is that the laws and policies regulating AI should ensure authorisation, fair compensation and transparency.
+The ASA position is that the laws and policies regulating AI should ensure authorisation, fair compensation, and transparency.

 Authorisation and compensation